elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Built-in methods like array, filter, map, and others return new objects of exactly the inherited type.
+  <div><strong>Interview Response:</strong> Built-in methods like an array, filter, map, and others return new objects of precisely the inherited type.
 Their internal implementation uses the object’s constructor property for that.
-If you test the strict equality between the newly created object and child class on the constructor, it will return true.
+If you test the strict equality between the newly created object and child class on the constructor, it returns true.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />